South Australian Consolidated Acts

 (4) A co-management agreement may be varied in accordance with processes set out in the agreement.

-(i) the agreement may be terminated unilaterally;
+(i) the agreement, insofar as it applies to that park, may be terminated unilaterally; and

 (6) If a co-management agreement is entered into or terminated under this section, the Minister must cause notice of that fact to be published in the Gazette.